On Extended Thermodynamics: From Classical to the Relativistic Regime: Continuous media in a relativistic setting

-here $k$ is the number of reactions that involve the species of type $A$, $r_{i}$ is the $i_{th}$ reaction rate and $C^{i}_{A}$ are the stoichiometric coefficients (for properties of these coefficients see \cite{Gro}, \cite{Isr1}).\\ For classical fluids, it is a common to assume that the energy momentum tensor satisfies: $T_{\mu\nu}u^{\mu}u^{\nu}\geq0$ for all future directed timelike vectors $u$ and thus by Synge's theorem \cite{Syn}, $T$ admits a unique timelike eigenvector $u_{E}$, $g(u_{E},u_{E})=-1$.
-This $ u_E $ defines the Landau-Lifshitz or energy frame.\\ On the other hand, every particle current $J_{A}$ defines a timelike future directed $u_{A}$ via $J_{A}{}^{\mu}=n_{A}{u_{A}}^{\mu}$ with $g(u_{A}, u_{A})=-1$.
-Each one of these $n$-fields $u_{A}$ define its own rest frame and for the case of a simple fluid the unique $u_{N}$ parallel to $J$ defines the Eckart or particle frame.
-Thus a relativistic fluid (or more general a continuous medium) in an arbitrary state, offers the possibility to introduce more than one rest frame and in general no fundamental reason exists to choose one versus the other.
-In a state of (local or global) equilibrium however, the primary variables have special structure (see Appendix I and next section) so that these distinct frames coincide and thus define a unique rest frame.
-It is a common practice then to express laws of equilibrium thermodynamics relative to this uniquely defined rest frame of the flow\footnote{We ought to be aware that there exist systems that do not admit a rest frame, in sense that it moves with the speed of light.
-This for instance occurs for the Hawking radiation field on the event horizon of a black hole.} (see discussion in ref.\cite{MTW} and in the Appendix of this paper).
-For states away from equilibrium, thermodynamics is frequently expressed either relative to the Eckart frame or relative the Landau-Lifshitz frame.
-Thus relativistic irreversible thermodynamics seems to be artificially tied to a particular frame, even though the primary variables defining this off-equilibrium states do not single out such a frame.
-This unsatisfactory situation can be improved considerably.
-Israel for long period of time, has been stressing that as long as considerations are restricted to states close to thermal equilibrium, there is some sort of ''gauge freedom'' regarding the choice of the rest frame.
-A consistent thermodynamical theory can be developed that is manifestly invariant\footnote{This important property has been proven in a M.Sc thesis written long ago by Aitkens \cite{Ait}, then student of Israel.} under changes of the rest-frame $u$, as long $u$ remains within the cone defined by $u_{E}$ and $u_{N}$.
-In the following sections, we shall develop this formalism and we shall see its role in the development of the transient thermodynamics.
-However, before we enter into these details, we first discuss states of relativistic fluids describing (global or local) thermal equilibrium.
+here $k$ is the number of reactions that involve the species of type $A$, $r_{i}$ is the $i_{th}$ reaction rate and $C^{i}_{A}$ are the stoichiometric coefficients (for properties of these coefficients see for instance Refs. \refcite{Isr1,Gro}).\\ For classical fluids, it is common to assume that the energy momentum tensor satisfies the weak energy condition i.e. $T_{\mu\nu}u^{\mu}u^{\nu}\geq0$ for all future directed timelike vectors $u$ and thus by Synge's theorem Ref.\refcite{Syn}, $T$ admits a unique timelike eigenvector $u_{E}$, $g(u_{E},u_{E})=-1$ that defines the Landau-Lifshitz or energy frame.\\ On the other hand, every particle current $J_{A}$ defines a unique timelike future directed vector field $u_{A}$ via $J_{A}{}^{\mu}=n_{A}{u_{A}}^{\mu}$ with $g(u_{A}, u_{A})=-1$ and each one of these $n$-fields $u_{A}$ define their own rest frame.
+For the case of a simple fluid, the unique $u_{N}$ parallel to $J$ defines the Eckart or particle frame.
+Thus the primary variables assigned to an arbitray state of a relativistic fluid (away from the case of relativistic perfect fluids), offers the possibility to introduce more than one rest frame and in general no fundamental reason exists to choose one versus the other\footnote{To view matters from different perspective: the four velocity associated with states of a dissipative fluid ceases to be a well defined element.
+For instance, within the context of a simple dissipative fluid, should one identify the fluids four velocity with the flux of energy i.e. assign the fluid's for velocity to $u_{E}$ or identify the fluid's four velocity with $u_{N}$ i.e. with the flux of particles or may be take the fluid's velocity to be a combination of the two?
+There is not a satisfactory resolutions of this dilemma.
+In this work, this dilemma appear as an issue regarding the specification of suitable classes of fields of rest frames.
+Transient thermodynamics deals satisfactory with the absence of what we are intuitively accustomed i.e. the fluids four velocity by building a framework where the possible choice of fluid's four velocity is restricted within a suitable cone specified further below.}.\\ It is a common practice amongst relativists to express the thermodynamical properties of the fluid either relative to the Eckart frame or relative the Landau-Lifshitz frame.
+This tendency gives the impression that the laws of irreversible thermodynamics of relativistic fluids are tied to a particular frame, even though the primary variables do not single out such a frame.
+As we have mentioned in the introduction, a suggestion by Israel asserts that as long as considerations are restricted to states close to thermal equilibrium, there is some sort of ''gauge freedom" regarding the choice of the rest frame (or according to the comment $e$ of the previous page a ''gauge freedom" in the choice of the fluid's four velocity).
+A consistent thermodynamical theory can be developed that is manifestly invariant under changes of the rest-frame $u$, as long as $u$ remains within the ``cone" of opening angle $\epsilon$ defined by $u_{E}$ and $u_{N}$ (for further discussion on this cone see Appendix A) and this theory is the Israel-Stewart transient thermodynamics that we are aiming to develop in the following sections.\\